 Be Empathetic

-Then tell him how you would respond, to help him learn to manage his feelings next time.
+Share how you would respond, in order to help him manage his feelings differently next time.

 This modeling goes beyond games.
 How do you respond when you lose your place in line?
 How do you respond when something rings up at a higher price than you expected?
 Our children watch all of these daily responses to “mini loses.”